greenbone/gvm-tools/README.rst

 gvm-cli
 #######
-This little tool sends plain GMP commands and prints the result to the standard output.
-When program is used without any parameters, it asks for an XML command and user credentials.
+This little tool sends plain GMP/OSP commands and prints the result to the standard output.
+When the program is used without any parameters, it asks for an XML command and for the user credentials.

 Example program use
 -------------------